moshix/zlinux/README.md

 >./run_zlinux.bash

-A standard Ubuntu 18.04 will be installed.
-It will have full connectivity to the Internet (thru NAT) and you can ssh into the user zubuntu by doing:
+Once Linux has booten, it has full connectivity to the Internet (thru NAT) and you can ssh into the user zubuntu by doing:

 >ssh zubuntu@10.1.1.2